Lathanao/Module-Meili-Search-for-Prestashop/README.md

 Then install the module on Prestashop.

-That's all, it's probably ready to works!
+That's all, it's ready to work!